Renew your Canadian Dental Care Plan coverage

 - trusteeship

 Before you renew, your delegate must prove that they have the legal authority to represent you.
 The documents listed above are considered proof.
-Mail original documents or certified copies to us, or bring them in person to any Service Canada office (see mailing addresses by region).
+Mail original documents or certified copies to us, or bring them in person to any Service Canada office (see mailing addresses by region below).

-Once we’ve processed the documents, we’ll contact your delegate to confirm that we’ve accepted and added the documents to your file.
-Your delegate can then proceed with renewing your coverage to the CDCP on your behalf.
+Once we've processed the documents, we'll contact your delegate to confirm that we've accepted and added the documents to your file.
+Your delegate can then renew your CDCP coverage on your behalf.

 How to submit your proof of delegate documents